jturner314/resume/README.rst

-characters, apply simple markup, etc. ``config.yml`` also contains configuration for which delimiters to use for Jinja2 (because the default delimiters don't work well for LaTeX) and the desired line endings (to enable DOS line endings in the TXT output for those poor MS Notepad users).
+characters, apply simple markup, etc. ``config.yml`` also contains configuration for which delimiters to use for Jinja2 (because the default delimiters don't work well for LaTeX) and the desired line endings (to enable DOS line endings in the TXT output for those unfortunate MS Notepad users).

 The resulting data is then applied to the various ``*.j2`` templates to generate the output.
 The LaTeX output is then compiled to a PDF.
 Note that the HTML